purplecarrot625/leetcode-practice/Aarrays-and-Hashing/Solutions.md

 ## Group Anagrams
+Given an array of strings strs, group the anagrams together.
+You can return the answer in any order.

+An Anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.
+Input: strs = ["eat","tea","tan","ate","nat","bat"]
+Output: [["bat"],["nat","tan"],["ate","eat","tea"]]

 O(mn) m is the number of input strings, n is the average length of each string

 * 如何判断是一组的？